 But this article is not about that.
 This article is about the physical workplace at home and the principles of being productive using our best understanding of what drives cognitive performance.
 These tend to apply equally whether it be a corporate office or a desk in the spare bedroom.

 For your assistance, the text is populated with blog links which should help the reader to dig a little deeper into any or each subject in a little more depth.
 Please feel to dig further at your leisure

-Working through the Centre for Evidence-Based Management we have explored the factors that impact cognitive fitness.
-Their findings are incorporated into the advice provided on the occupancy and provisions of the workplace as best summarized in the following diagram.
+Working through the Center for Evidence-Based Management (CEBMa) we have explored the factors that impact cognitive fitness.
+Their findings are incorporated into the advice provided on the occupancy and provisions of the workplace as best summarised in the following diagram.